How to Learn English by Translation (And Then Stop When It’s Time)

 When you have finished translating a scene, if you can access the translated subtitles in your native language, use those to check your work.
 Otherwise, use the tools we mentioned above.

 Just like music, English-speaking songs are well-known by lots of listeners.
-It is probably played in your native country’s radio, supermarkets, cafes and any public place.
+It’s probably played in your native country’s radio, supermarkets, cafes and any public place.
 So it should be a fun, familiar way for you to get some translation practice!

 What types of music should I focus on translating?